Charleston Beach Family Photo Session Guide and Tips

 One of my Favorite Local Beaches: Why I Love Isle of Palms for Family Photo Sessions

 Isle of Palms is one of my favorite Charleston beaches to photograph families.
-The light is beautiful along the whole shoreline, especially during golden hour.
-I know this beach well and guide my families to quieter access points down Palm Boulevard—away from the pier and the crowds.
+I know this beach well and guide my families to quieter access points down Palm Boulevard, away from the pier and the crowds.
 Parking is easy, and the setting offers a natural mix of soft dunes, sea grass, and open sand.
-The beach is expansive—no need to worry about tides.
-There’s plenty of space to photograph, whatever the water’s edge.
-While Sullivan’s Island is lovely, it doesn’t allow professional photography, which makes Isle of Palms a more flexible and reliable choice.
+Unlike Folly or Kiawah where the tide can significantly narrow the shore, Isle of Palms is expansive enough that there is always room to work regardless of where the water's edge is.
+While Sullivan's Island is lovely, it does not allow professional photography, which makes Isle of Palms a more flexible and reliable choice.

 Planning a Charleston Extended Family Beach Photo Session

-Cohesion is especially important with larger groups.
-I can help you create a simple 2–3 color palette to share with the family and recommend neutrals to keep the overall look pulled together.
+Getting everyone's outfits to work together is especially important with larger groups.
+I can help you put together a simple color palette to share with the family before the session so everyone shows up looking pulled together without being too matchy.

 Book Your Professional Charleston Beach Photography Session